cridrive66/manual/source/flow_estimation/calculate_geofactors.rst

     From left to right: DEM, LULC and precipitation data for the Warnow catchment (Germany).

 In :numref:`input_data_example` it is shown an example of possible sources where the necessary data can be found.
+For the ERA5 precipitation dataset, "Monthly averaged reanalysis" should be selected as *Product type* and "Total precipitation" as *Variable*.

 .. _input_data_example: